menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Pounding Mill is generally considered to be a blue-collar town.
-44.80% of the Pounding Mill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Pounding Mill, you'll notice that it is more blue-collar than most other communities in America.
+44.80% of Pounding Mill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pounding Mill is a town of transportation and shipping workers, managers, and professionals.
 There are especially a lot of people living in Pounding Mill who work in business and financial occupations (19.20%), teaching (18.40%), and office and administrative support (9.60%).

 Setting & Lifestyle

-Overall, Pounding Mill’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Pounding Mill’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Pounding Mill has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Pounding Mill has few renters and college students.
 But the biggest reason it is quieter in Pounding Mill than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Pounding Mill may be for you.